jide/GridPack/README.md

 GridPack
 ========

-A grid packer / unpacker module.
+A grid layout packer / unpacker module.
+Works both in browser and node.js.

 Usage
 -----